 On November 28, 2018, we entered into the Revolving Credit Agreement with Bank of America, N.A., as administrative agent, and a syndicate of lenders, which replaced the existing committed unsecured senior revolving credit agreement.
 The maturity date of the Revolving Credit Agreement was November 28, 2020 and the maximum revolving loan balance was \$350.0 million.
 Borrowings under this agreement bore interest at either LIBOR or a defined base rate plus additional margin.
 On December 11, 2019, we entered into an amendment to the Revolving Credit Agreement.
 Pursuant to the amendment, the maturity date was extended to February 26, 2021.
 On February 26, 2020, the Company entered into a second amendment to the Revolving Credit Agreement, pursuant to which, the maturity date was extended by two years to February 26, 2023.
 The size of the Revolving Credit Agreement, along with the interest rate on the borrowings therefrom, remained unchanged.
 On November 1, 2021, the Company repaid in full the \$300.0 million borrowings outstanding, under the Revolving Credit Agreement, which had been borrowed earlier in 2021.
 On March 10, 2022, we entered into an amendment and restatement of the senior unsecured revolving credit agreement, pursuant to which, the maturity date was extended to March 10, 2025, the size of the credit facility was increased to \$375.0 million, and borrowings under this agreement will bear interest based on either SOFR or a defined base rate plus additional margin.
-As of March 31, 2022 and December 31, 2021, there were no borrowings outstanding under the Revolving Credit Agreement.
-We may draw down on the Revolving Credit Agreement to provide flexibility in the normal course to meet ongoing operational cash needs and other general corporate purposes, including as necessary to manage through the current extraordinary macroeconomic/business environment as a result of the COVID-19 pandemic.
-Our liquidity remains strong, and was \$539.6 million as of March 31, 2022, as discussed below.
+As of September 30, 2022 and December 31, 2021, there were no borrowings outstanding under the Revolving Credit Agreement.
+We may draw down on the Revolving Credit Agreement to provide flexibility in the normal course to meet ongoing operational cash needs and other general corporate purposes.
+Our liquidity remains strong, and was \$510.8 million as of September 30, 2022, as discussed below.